shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 - **for scholars based not in USA:** [IDEA WILD](http://www.ideawild.org/) is a great NGO that aims to empower conservationists by awarding equipment grants for projects focused on research, conservation education, field training, etc. For example, IDEA WILD provides equipment such as camera traps, spotting scopes, tents, binoculars, GPS units to conservation projects worldwide.

+### RESOURCES FOR WRITING SCIENCE

+I came across this book during graduate school and it was very helpful for learning the art of clear and effective writing:

+"Writing Science: How to write papers that get cited and proposals that get funded" by Joshua Schimel.

 ### APPLYING TO GRADUATE SCHOOL

 The process of applying to an Ecology/Evolution/Conservation graduate program in the U.S.A can be a bit confusing.
-The process is not as straight foward as just writing applications and taking the GRE.
+Although the application date is usually in the winter, the process of contacting potential professors and graduate programs starts much earlier.

 The advice from [Dr. Jennie Miller](https://www.jennie-miller.com/) provides a great overview on the application process and is tailored for **international students** that may not be familar with the typical procedures of applying to U.S. schools.
 You can find the pdf [here](http://www.jennie-miller.com/uploads/5/8/7/0/5870991/jennies_tips_on_how_to_apply_to_grad_school.pdf).